Cognitive Behavioural Therapy (CBT)

 3. Thought Journaling

-Journaling for mental health allows for the exploration of emotions, thoughts, and behaviors, providing a space to process and identify potential triggers and how thoughts impact behavior.
+Journaling for mental health allows for the exploration of emotions, thoughts, and behaviours, providing a space to process and identify potential triggers and how thoughts impact behaviour.

 4. Abc Analysis

-This skill, akin to journaling, specifically targets the behaviors associated with depression, such as irritability or excessive sleeping.
-By examining triggers and consequences, you can identify patterns in your depressive triggers and consequential behaviors.
+This skill, akin to journaling, specifically targets the behaviours associated with depression, such as irritability or excessive sleeping.
+By examining triggers and consequences, you can identify patterns in your depressive triggers and consequential behaviours.

 5. Fact-checking